Is Cologne, Germany, Worth Visiting? A Guide to Top Things to Do

 We had no packed itinerary for our visit to Cologne because it was the last city of our multi-city trip, which also included Bruges, Brussels, and Düsseldorf.

-Since we were already tired, we just took it easy and went exploring.
+We decided to take it easy and explore, as we were already exhausted.
 Here is everything we did, and I’d recommend it!

 1. Marvel at Cologne Cathedral (For FREE!)